HHVM 4.107

 Highlights

-• Added an hhconfig option to ban partially abstract type constants; we expect the disallow_partially_abstract_typeconst_definitions flag to be on by default in a future release.
-This is different to the previous disable_partially_abstact_typeconstants option, which disables the ability to override them.
+disallow_partially_abstract_typeconst_definitionsflag to be on by default in a future release.
+This is different to the previousdisable_partially_abstact_typeconstantsoption, which disables the ability to override them. - Error messages for now report generic type constraints, e.g.

-• Improved error message for variadic functions where type and name aren’t specified.
+expected T as stringinstead of justexpected T - Improved error message for variadic functions where type and name aren’t specified.

-• The typechecker now treats is nonnull the same as !== null; both already had special cases in type refinement, but some were exclusive to !== null.
+is nonnullthe same as!== null; both already had special cases in type refinement, but some were exclusive to!== null. - IDE autocompletion is now supported for XHP enum attributes.

 Future Changes

-• repo-authoritative mode repositories are now a custom format instead of sqlite; this should only affect deployment workflows that are explicitly examining the contents of the file.
+php_version(),PHP_VERSION,PHP_VERSION_ID,PHP_MAJOR_VERSIONand related constants/functions will be removed, as they are misleading.
+If you need to detect if specific PHP5-compatible behaviors are enabled, useini_get('hhvm.php7.foo').
+The PHP5-compatible behaviors remain unsupported and are disabled by default.- repo-authoritative mode repositories are now a custom format instead of sqlite; this should only affect deployment workflows that are explicitly examining the contents of the file.

-• # comments will be used; use // or /* comments instead. #! will still be ignored if it is the first line of a file, i.e. a ‘shebang’ line, such as #!/usr/bin/env hhvm.
-We expect to re-use the # token for new syntax in a future release.
+#comments will be used; use//or/*comments instead.#!will still be ignored if it is the first line of a file, i.e. a ‘shebang’ line, such as#!/usr/bin/env hhvm.
+We expect to re-use the#token for new syntax in a future release.